sonic-net/SONiC/doc/port_auto_neg/auto-fec.md

 Primary requirements for configuring FEC are
 - Honor the backward compatibility.
 - Allow user to enable FEC to be auto negotiated
-- Allow user to force set FEC
+- Allow user to override the auto-negotiated FEC

 ### High-Level Design